-This website is intended for any land manager, owner, or planner who manages rock climbing.
-This site contains sample documents, contact information of experts across the country, existing planning documents, research and other valuable resources related to the management of rock climbing as well as the presentations from the 2010 and 2007 National Climbing Management Summits.
+This website is intended for land managers, advocates, researchers and planners interested in managing rock climbing areas.
+This site contains sample documents, contact information of experts across the country, existing planning documents, research and other valuable resources related to the management of rock climbing.

 The Issues and Research tab has a large selection of research papers divided into three categories: Resource Issues, Social Issues, and Economics.

 Land managers and other interested parties can use this information to learn about the potential effects of outdoor recreation and specifically climbing.